Aka Personal Plans for Self-Improvement and Continuous Learning

 - clear and succinct communication.

-Quality, rather than quantity, should drive all components of your Plan.
+Quality, rather than quantity, should drive all components of your plan.

-Please see "Criteria for Assessing Person Plans" for pre-Internship and end-of-Internship expectations.
+See "Criteria for Assessing Person Plans" for pre-Internship and end-of-Internship expectations.

 The three required components of Personal Plans are to:

 - Identify where you are, in terms of the learning outcomes specified in NYS State Standards.
 For example, you may have considerable knowledge and skills in some dimensions of leadership (e.g., mentoring, supervising and evaluating teaching), but limited or no experience in others (e.g., developing and managing a budget).
 Similarly, you may be familiar with comprehensive planning for your school, yet have no such awareness at the district level.
 Self-assessments must identify both strengths and areas for growth (weaknesses).